rcl-ssl/docs/portal/automatic-renewal.md

 CertificateBot runs as a [Windows Service](../certbot/windows-service) in a Windows Server.
 It saves SSL/TLS certificates from the RCL portal to a folder in the Windows Server.
 Every four days, it sends a request to renew SSL/TLS certificates.
 Certificates that are about to expire are automatically renewed and the certificate files are saved in the server to a specified folder.

+Please follow the instructions in this link : [CertificateBot for Windows](../certbot/windows-service) to use CertificateBot.

 #### Web Servers on Windows

 The web servers in the Windows Server must be configured to use the SSL/TLS certificate files saved in the specified folder in the server.
 You can use the following guidance for installing SSL/TLS certificates in the following web servers :